erichexter/Should/README.markdown

     PM> install-package should

-The following example shows some of the the assertions that are available for objects, booleans, string, and collections.
+The following example shows some of the assertions that are available for objects, booleans, string, and collections.

     public void Should_assertions()
     {